Enjoy life with your dog again.

 Webinars, Workshops & Education

 Available for speaking engagements, professional trainings, and podcast appearances.
-Topics include canine wellbeing, nervous system regulation, emotional regulation, impulse control, high-drive breeds, and modern, science-based behavior modification approaches.
+Topics include nervous system regulation, emotional regulation, high-drive breeds, and modern, Dog & Baby, science-based behavior modification approaches.

 Calm minds